Shantevj/git-repo/README.md

 # git-repo
+Hello
-this is some simple program on Java
+this is some simple program on Java.